vidyagames998/vidyagames998.github.io/eldenring/index.md

 Pressing Y toggles the HUD on and off.

-On the top left is a red bar which is your health
+On the top left is a red bar which is your health.
-The blue bar is how much magic you have
+The blue bar is how much magic you have.
-The green bar is how much stamina you have
+The green bar is how much stamina you have.
-The empty box will be used to indicate which great rune you chose that gives you a stat boost later
+The empty box will be used to indicate which great rune you chose that gives you a stat boost later.

 If you spin around you will see the top middle compass change based on the direction you are facing.
 North, East, South, West.